"Building the gardens brings out people. One day, we had at least 30 residents out here volunteering."

 For the gardens, we want to have food that grows all by itself.
 We want perennial food so we know it's going to come years and years and years from now.
 I'll be still eating off of those trees in the orchard, those bushes, and those perennial onions from now on.
 That's the plan.

-Danell’s story is part of Love Wisconsin's collaboration with the Lands We Share a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
-Through this collaboration we featured five farmer stories from the project including: Mike Dettman, David Tovar, Loretta Metoxen, and Cheu Vang.
+Danell’s story is part of Love Wisconsin's collaboration with The Lands We Share, a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
+Through this collaboration we featured five farmer stories from the project, including Mike Dettman, Cheu Vang, Loretta Metoxen, and David Tovar.